-The salami from Coro by Salumi is so good, Anthony Bourdain called this salumeria a “holy place.”
-High praise, certainly.
-But judging by the lines stretching outside the original Pioneer Square store, and the thousands of die-hard fans who love their slow cured meats, that praise is well earned.
+How good is their salami?
+Good enough for Anthony Bourdain to have called this salumeria a “holy place.”
+And judging by the thousands of die-hard fans who love their slow cured meats, that praise is well earned.

 Is that your taste buds singing?

-Coro translates to “chorus” in Italian, and each signature recipe hits its own set of sweet or savory notes.
-Like the Molé with hints of cocoa, cinnamon and chipotle.
-Finocchiona with fennel, hints of curry and black pepper.
-Adventurous Lemongrass Salami.
-These salami geniuses are constantly coming up new flavor combos, all of which pair nicely with a variety of wines, hard Italian cheeses, crackers, and dried fruit.
-Oh, and wine.
-(Did we mention that?)
+Coro means “chorus” in Italian, and each signature recipe hits some beautiful sweet or savory notes.
+We love the Molé with hints of cocoa, cinnamon and chipotle.
+The Finocchiona, with its fennel, hints of curry and black pepper.
+Oooh, and that Lemongrass Salami.
+These salami geniuses are constantly coming up new flavor combos, all of which pair nicely with a variety of wines, hard Italian cheeses, crackers, dried fruit and wine, of course.

 New label.
 Same wow factor.